-Cloth Face Masks
+Cloth Face Masks for Cancer Patients

-2 masks = 1 service hour
+2 masks may receive 1 service hour

 Reusable, washable cloth masks can be pretty easy to make, with various options for making them.
 For the safety of our recipients, please use new and unused materials.
 Some fabric ideas: